 Never go all in.
-First of all, make sure you have an emergency fund (6 months of living expenses in the bank).
+First of all, make sure you have an emergency fund (six months of living expenses in the bank).
 We don’t know how bad this recession could be and you might be in a situation where your job is at risk and you need that money.
 If you HAVE to invest, put a portion of your money in and leave enough in reserve for future investments because no one can call a top or bottom in the market.
-And you can try using the Kelly Criterion to test your investment assumptions.
+You can also try using the Kelly Criterion to test your investment assumptions.

 Should I take out a loan to invest in the market?